BMW F series single-cylinder: 2000–2007: F650GS, F650GS Dakar, and G650X

 Produced from 2000 to 2007, the BMW F650GS is a dual-purpose motorcycle.
 It sold over 105,000 units during its production life.

 It was available in a lowered model with lower seat height from a shorter rear shock, a standard model, and a taller more off-road oriented 'Dakar' model.
 The Dakar model had a thinner, 21 inch front wheel (as opposed to the street oriented 19 inch) and longer suspension travel for improved off-road handling.
 It also had a thicker, higher seat.
 It was named after the Paris Dakar Rally, which BMW rider Richard Sainct won on the F650RR in 1999 and 2000.

 The 'Dakar' specifications put it in the 650 cc dual-sport class, competing against bikes such as the Kawasaki KLR650, Suzuki DR650, Honda XR650L, KTM LC4 640, Yamaha XT660 and Honda Transalp.

 A specially prepared rally raid version of the bike was used by Charley Boorman and his team during the 2006 Dakar Rally while filming their documentary Race to Dakar.

 The G650X series was released as 2007-year models, consisting of the off-road X-Challenge, the scrambler-style X-Country, and the road-oriented X-Moto.
 This series was discontinued after the 2009 model year.

 Design and technology

 The F650GS had several advanced technology features for its time, with computer-controlled fuel injection, catalytic converter, a Nikasil-lined cylinder, optional ABS and an airbox designed to exploit the airflow pattern of the bike when in motion.
 Combined with the bike's high compression ratio and twin spark plugs (from 2004 onwards), excellent fuel economy and low emissions existed alongside high power output.
 The original F650 single-engine was manufactured for BMW by Austrian company Rotax while the bike was assembled by Aprilia.
 When the F650GS was launched, the full process was brought back in-house.

-In 2000, the German motorcycle magazine Motorrad reported about a defeat device delivered within the BMW F 650 GS.
-BMW responded in issuing an improved injection as of 2001 and calling back the models from the previous year.
+In 2000, the German motorcycle magazine Motorrad reported about a defeat device installed in the BMW F 650 GS.
+BMW responded by providing improved injection in 2001, and recalling the models from the previous year for correction.